linkedin/venice/docs/proposals/vip-4.md

 ![Push Job Steps](../assets/images/push_job_steps.drawio.svg)

+A few notes on the above diagram:

+* A new schema will be registered only if the data being pushed does not conform to any already known schema, and the schema auto-registration config is enabled.
+If that config is disabled, then an unknown schema leads to job failure.

+* The compression job is optional, and whether it runs or not depends on configurations.

+* The data push job writes to a store-version pub sub topic in one of the regions (typically the one which is local to where the push job is running), but all regions start ingesting right away, as soon as the data push job begins writing.
+For regions that are remote from the topic the data push job is writing to, the leader servers are performing replication, while in the region which contains that topic, the replication is a no-op.

+* The `SERVING` step is also called "version swap".
+If there are Da Vinci Clients, they will ingest and swap on their own, and the child controller of that region will wait until all DVC instances have swapped (started serving) before enacting the region-level swap, after which the servers will also start serving the new store-version to clients which perform remote queries.
+That is why the "DVC Read Traffic SERVING" step is a dependency for the "Server Read Traffic SERVING" step.

 ## Problem Statement

 Pushing to all regions in parallel makes the push faster, but it also means that if the push causes an issue, the impact